Vanhoai/Vanhoai/README.md

 ## 🚀 About Me

 I'm a **Mobile Engineer** passionate about crafting beautiful Android experiences and occasionally teaching machines to see the world.
-Based in An Giang, Vietnam 🇻🇳
+Born and raised in An Giang, Vietnam 🇻🇳

 When I'm not wrestling with Jetpack Compose layouts or debugging neural networks, you'll find me:
 - 🍲 Hunting down the best local food spots